diaoshaoyou/PascalComplier/version2/README.md

   - `writeln`/`write`: Integer, Longint, Real, Char, String
     - *Variable argument number*
     - Implemented by `printf`
-  - `readln`/`read`: Integer, Longint, Real, Char, String
-    - *Variable argument number*
-    - Implemented by `scanf`
-    - Warning: `readln` of String will behave the same as `gets` in C, i.e. reads all the inputs until end of line.
-So if a String variable is not the last argument of readln, the rest of argument will not be read in this line.
-The compiler will emit a warning when recognizing this
-  - `concat`: Integer, Longint, Real, Char, String -> String
-    - *Variable argument number*
-    - Description: concatenates all the arguments into a String
-    - Implemented by `sprintf`
   - `abs`: Integer, Real -> Integer, Real
     - Implemented by `abs` for Integer and `fabs` for Real
   - `val`: String -> Integer